Chris1320/ArchariosFramework/README.md

        the integration of Archários Framework and your custom module.

 + Pre-installed modules
-      -It's okay if you don't know how to program.
+     * It's okay if you don't know how to program.
 Archários Framework has an arsenal!
 It provides you tools written in different languages.
 Python, Ruby, Perl, PHP, and many more!

 + Services
-      -Its too bad if you need to open multiple instances of Archários Framework just to do other tasks...
+     * Its too bad if you need to open multiple instances of Archários Framework just to do other tasks...
 So services just've come!
 Start those services such as servers, background hash crackers, and many more!

 + Secrets
-      -We know this is not really necessary, But its fun to look at the code to see Archários Framework secrets!
+     * We know this is not really necessary, But its fun to look at the code to see Archários Framework secrets!

 ## License and Copying